Commentary on The Vegetarian by Han Kang, translated from the Korean by Deborah Smith (New York: Hogarth Press, 2015)

 What is going on here?

 An example from a contemporary Japanese novel also confirms the fascination with metamorphosis.
-A 115-year-old great-grandfather, Yoshiro, is left to take care of his new-born great-grandson, Mumei, after his grand-daughter-in-law Amana dies following childbirth.
-When the “specialists in preservation” at the morgue notice an unusual ‘unwelcome’ change in the corpse, they asked Yoshiro for permission to dissect the body and preserve it for research.
+A 115-year-old grandfather, Yoshiro, is left to take care of his new-born grandson, Mumei, after his daughter-in-law Amana dies following childbirth.
+The son, a drug addict, also abandons the boy.
+When the “specialists in preservation” at the morgue notice an unusual ‘unwelcome’ change in the woman’s corpse, they asked Yoshiro for permission to dissect the body and preserve it for research.
 They escorted the old man to the body:

 “Unable to believe what he was seeing, Yoshiro gasped and hung his head, covering the nose and mouth with one hand.
 When he cautiously looked up again, he discovered that this time, the sight of his daughter-in-law didn’t shock him nearly so much.
 The body, in fact, was rather beautiful.
 Later, however, he found it impossible to reproduce exactly what he had seen.
 For in his memory the body continued to mature, to change.
 The center of the face grew sharper, changing into a bird’s beak.
 The shoulders became more muscular, sprouting feathers like a white swan’s.
 In time, the toes sharpened into chicken’s feet.” (p.72)[iv]